 iSpring Learn LMS allows you to gamify your eLearning experience to keep new hires engaged and motivated throughout their onboarding training.
 You can involve your employees in healthy competition with ratings, or award them with points and badges for finishing individual modules.

 Another great motivator for your new hires is certification.
 You can deliver certificates to your employees upon completing the onboarding training.
 The easiest way to create a certificate is to use a Microsoft Office template and then personalize it right in the LMS.

-It is difficult for new hires to organize all their training activities, especially if you provide in-class trainings and webinars along with online courses and quizzes.
-WIth the iSpring Learn calendar, users no longer have to keep separate files, spreadsheets, and to-do lists.
+It is difficult for new hires to organize all their training activities, especially if you provide in-class training and webinars along with online courses and quizzes.
+With the iSpring Learn calendar, users no longer have to keep separate files, spreadsheets, and to-do lists.
 It organizes everything in a single tab and automatically reminds learners about upcoming learning events.

 Now you’re armed with all the knowledge about what employee onboarding software you need to make the process easier and faster.